epruesse/ARB/trunk/UNIT_TESTER/README.txt

    - prints out uncovered code to compile log
    - leaves info for partly covered code files in yourcode.cxx.cov

+   Note:
+        You can silence lines which are never reached while testing with a comment containing 'NEED_NO_COV'.

    call 'make clean_coverage_results' to get rid of .cov files